Heroes of the Fourth Turning: Production history

+The play grew out of a shorter work that Arbery wrote for Ensemble Studio Theater shortly before the 2016 U.S. presidential election, depicting reactions to an anticipated Clinton victory.
+After Trump won, Arbery rewrote and expanded the work.

+The play premiered off-Broadway at Playwrights Horizons in New York City in 2019, directed by Danya Taymor.
+During the COVID-19 pandemic, Taymor staged a virtual revival of the Playwrights Horizons production for five performances from October 21 to 24, 2020, produced by Jeremy O. Harris and hosted on Zoom featuring the original cast.

 Reception

 The play was received positively by theatrical critics.
 Jesse Green, writing for The New York Times, called it "a red-state unicorn" that "explores the lives and ideas of conservatives with affection, understanding and deep knowledge — if not, ultimately, approval."
 He praised "its eagerness to admit, and to subtly criticize by juxtaposition, all arguments".
 Vinson Cunningham, in The New Yorker, wrote, "Much of the thrill of the play comes in hearing ultraconservative ideas—scarce on New York stages—discussed in earnest, and carried to their most ominous conclusions."
 Alissa Wilkinson wrote for Vox, "Arbery is neither blindly accepting nor promoting of his characters; to validate or advance a specific worldview isn't the play's intention.
 Instead, it gently and sometimes joltingly lets Justin, Emily, Teresa, and Kevin lay out their constellation of individual beliefs on their own terms."

 It was also received positively by conservative and Catholic publications, such as the Catholic Herald, whose Chad Pecknold wrote, "Arbery's play is remarkable for never letting progressives rest in their dismissals of conservatives, and also for holding up a critical mirror to the often messy disputes that conservatives have amongst themselves."
 In a glowing review for The American Conservative, Rod Dreher wrote, "I can't think of a single novel, film, or play that better illustrates the spirits of our culture war."

-It was a finalist for the 2020 Pulitzer Prize in drama, described in the nomination as "a scrupulously hewn drama."
-At the 2020 Obie Awards, it won in the playwriting category and received a special citation for its creative team and ensemble.
-At the 2020 Lucille Lortel Awards, it picked up the top "outstanding play" prize.
-In addition, it was awarded Best Play of the 2019-2020 season by the New York Drama Critics' Circle.